 Crisp fall days are the perfect time to get out hiking.
-Not only are the colors beautiful, but it’s the perfect opportunity to wear your favorite hoodie and go forest bathing before the weather turns bitterly cold for winter.
+Not only are the colors beautiful, but it's the perfect opportunity to wear your favorite hoodie and go forest bathing before the weather turns bitterly cold for winter.
 Sometimes easy hiking trails are the best because you can take a moment to just stop and appreciate the nature and wildlife around you without having to focus on a technical trail with a lot of climbing.
-This short trail in Southern Oregon is perfect for taking photos of fall colors and relaxing in the forest.
+This short trail in Southern Oregon at Spence Mountain is perfect for taking photos of fall colors and relaxing in the forest.

-Hiking At Spence Mountain In Klamath County
+Hiking Spence Mountain In Klamath County

 The Spence Mountain trail system in Klamath County Oregon has 42 miles of trails for hikers and mountain bikers to enjoy.
 Some of the trails are groomed specifically for mountain biking, while others are shared with hikers.
 The Shoalwater Bay and Mazama Trails are easy for hikers to explore the base of Spence Mountain and Shoalwater Bay on Klamath Lake.
 During October these trails are awash with fall color, and have ample opportunities for capturing fall scenery.

 You can make it to the trailhead in Klamath County by turning off of Highway 140 and following signs for Eagle Ridge.
 You'll park at the Shoalwater Bay Parking lot.
 There is a porta potty available for use, but not during winter months.
 There is no potable water, so bring your own.
 The road is gravel, but can be bumpy, so make sure your car can make it.
 Also be aware that during winter months the road may be inaccessible due to snow and ice.

 From the parking lot take the trail on the East side of the bay.
 By fall the bay is empty and is a mud flat.
 Do not go out on the mud flat as you will damage it, or you may sink.
 The mud flat isn't as dry as it seems.